HoferAnton/leistungsnachweis-teammaze/README.md

 Visualizing the Algorithms is done in an implementation-agnostic fashion.
 Algorithms can report their "step-by-step" by return a slice of (string, location) pairs.
 Every element of this slice is interpreted as a "step" of the algorithm.
 These steps can be selecting / adding / removing / etc..., tagging specific locations.
 Iteration over the slice is done with a timer which is set to 100 ms.
-All of the visualization and mapping of the labyrinth to display-classes is done by the <code>LabyrinthVisualizer</code>
 These tags are then represented by colors which are mapped to the tags by an algorithm-specific adapter (<code>GeneratorColorConverter</code>, <code>SolverColorConverter</code>).

 ### Licensing